annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/orgcontact.md

 ---
 title: "orgContact resource type"
-description: Describes the orgContact resource type and provides the methods, the properties, the relationships, and a JSON representation. ms.localizationpriority: medium
+description: Learn about how to use the Microsoft Graph orgContact resource type to create organizational contacts. ms.localizationpriority: medium
 author: "dkershaw10"
 ms.prod: "identity-and-sign-in"